 The pleura or chest wall

-18. What is the definition of intrinsic restrictive lung disease?
+18. What is the definition of an intrinsic restrictive lung disease?

-A disease that causes inflammation or scarring of the lung tissue
+A disease that causes inflammation or scarring of lung tissue.

-19. What is the definition of extrinsic restrictive lung disease?
+19. What is the definition of an extrinsic restrictive lung disease?

 20. What are the types of intrinsic restrictive lung diseases?